 1:00 - 3:00

-The primary focus will be on San Francisco and California; however, other states and international sources and resources will be discussed.
-Additionally, hosts will provide information to advance your skills when using state and federal censuses, wills, property records, military and immigration records, as well as deciphering handwriting on old records and more.
-Meetings will include examples of documents and resource materials.
+The primary focus is on San Francisco and California; however, other states and international sources and resources are discussed.
+Additionally, hosts provide information to advance your skills when using state and federal censuses, wills, property records, military and immigration records, as well as deciphering handwriting on old records and more.
+Meetings include examples of documents and resource materials.